 Council has primarily invested within the CBD and the major 'gateways' leading into the city centre, including a significant investment property in 343 George Street.
 This category of income also includes revenue generated from the ninety-nine year lease of the Council-owned Queen Victoria Building to a private operator, which has a residual revenue share entitlement.
-The City is investigating the granting of a long-term 'ground lease' over its three Oxford Street holdings, pending the outcome of a formal Expression of Interest (EOI) process in 2018/19.
-Any resultant changes to income and expenditure under such an arrangement remain uncertain, and have not been modelled in this Plan.
+Following a formal Expression of Interest (EOI) process in 2018/19, the City is seeking to finalise terms granting a long-term 'ground lease' over its three Oxford Street holdings.
+This Plan has modelled the expected changes to income and expenditure arising from this arrangement.